Master Agreement (E204CW)

 4.2 Permitted Uses

 a.
-Customer may only use Data in connection with the Products with which Esri has provided the Data.
+Unless otherwise authorized in writing, Customer may only use Data with the Products for which Esri has provided the Data.

 b.
-Customer may include representations of the Data in hard copy or static, electronic formats (e.g., PDF, GIF, JPEG) in presentation packages, marketing studies, or other reports or documents containing map images or data summaries derived from the use of Esri Product(s) to third parties subject to restrictions set forth in this License Agreement, provided that Customer affixes an attribution statement to the Data representations acknowledging Esri and/or its applicable licensor(s) as the source of the portion(s) of the Data used for the Data representation.
+Customer may include representations of the Data in hard-copy or static, electronic format (e.g., PDF, GIF, JPEG) in presentation packages, marketing studies, or other reports or documents containing map images or data summaries derived from the use of Esri Products to third parties subject to restrictions set forth in this Agreement, provided that Customer affixes an attribution statement to the Data representations acknowledging Esri or its applicable licensor(s) as the source of the portion(s) of the Data used for the Data representation.

 c.
-Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use exclusively with licensed ArcGIS Runtime applications, ArcGIS Desktop, and ArcGIS API for Flex apps.
+Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use with licensed ArcGIS Runtime applications and ArcGIS Desktop.
+Customer may not otherwise cache or download such Data.

 4.3 Use Restrictions